 Midwives can order laboratory tests for COVID-19 for their clients and infants born within their care in accordance with Reg.
-682 (Appendix B) under the Laboratory and Specimen Collection Centre Licensing Act.
+682 (Appendix A) under the Laboratory and Specimen Collection Centre Licensing Act.

-Midwives can provide COVID-19 testing at any point in time during the prenatal and postpartum period.
+Midwives can provide COVID-19 testing at any point in time during the prenatal and postpartum period, provided they have the resources required to carry out testing.
 Testing can take place in the clinic, hospital, or in the client's home.